-The draft basic assessment report (this report) will be distributed to all registered interested and affected parties for a 30-day review and comment period.
-The report will then be updated with all comments received and responses to the comments and the final basic assessment report will be submitted to the DEDEAT for decision making (107 days).
+The draft basic assessment report has been distributed to all registered interested and affected parties for a 30-day review and comment period (Review and comment period: 1 November to 2 December 2024).
+The report has been updated with all comments received and responses; all changes are indicated in blue.
+The final basic assessment report (this report) will be submitted to the DEADP for decision making (107 days).